AMVGH/AMVGH/README.md

 # 💫 About Me:
 I am a second-year student at Kennesaw State University currently persuing a B.S. in Software Engineering.
-I am passionate about sharpening my skills through project-based learning and focusing the skills I've acquired through my entreprenurial ventrues in the automotive industry to my relationnships in tech.
+I am passionate about sharpening my skills through project-based learning and focusing the skills I've acquired through my entreprenurial ventures in the automotive industry to my relationnships in tech.

 ## 🌐 Socials: